rlober/RoBO/_posts/0008-08-08-tutorials.md

 # Fitting a Bayesian neural network

-The following tutorial shows you how to train a Bayesian neural networks with stochastic MCMC sampling on some data points.
-Note all models in RoBO implement the same interface and you can easily replace the Bayesian neural network by another model.
+The following tutorial we will see how we can train a Bayesian neural networks with stochastic MCMC sampling on our dataset.
+Note all models in RoBO implement the same interface and you can easily replace the Bayesian neural network by another model (Gaussian processes, Random Forest, ...).

 Assume we collect some data point of a sinc function: